 RADIOLOGY CASE OF THE WEEK presented by Dr. Rade E. Ology

-AVASCULAR NECROSIS OF THE FEMORAL HEAD
+CT EXAM OF THE HEAD

 Notice the large mass on the right side.
 Is it a brain tumor?
 Perhaps, but it may be a tumor of the covering of the brain ( ie., a MENINGIOMA.
 A meningioma is a benign tumor which originates from the covering of the brain.
 This is called the DURA.
 Notice the mass effect that pushes the brain towards the left.
 Notice how the mass and associated swelling press in on the right lateral ventricle.
 The dark area around this mass is called VASOGENIC EDEMA.
 Although this tumor is histologically benign, it presents in a malignant fashion.
 Surgical removal is likely the method of treatment.
 A BRAIN TUMOR is a tumor of the brain itself.
 This type of tumor usually has surrounding edema (swelling) as well.
 There was one finding which leaned me toward meningioma as I came up with my DIFFERENTIAL DIAGNOSIS.
 On the bone window settings (images that show the bone detail of the skull), there was irregularity of the inner table (inside surface) of the skull right where the mass is.
 A tumor of the brain (INTRA-AXIAL lesion) would likely not cause such bony destruction.